dave-leeper/mock-server/README.md

     { "name": "MY_COOKIE3", "value": "MY_COOKIE_VALUE3", "maxAge" : 9999 }
     ]<br/>
 An optional array of cookies that should be included in the response.
+* **authentication**<br/>
+Example: "local"<br/>
+Sets the authentication strategy used by this route.
+Optional.
+Usually only one route, the one that processes logins, will need authentication.
+* **authorization**<br/>
+Example: "{ "strategy": "local", "groups": [ "admin" ] }"<br/>
+Sets the authorization strategy used by this route and lists the groups that can use the route.
+Optional.
+If no authorization is given, anyone can access the route.
+* **logging**<br/>
+Example: "all"<br/>
+Sets the logging level to be used by this route.
+Optional.
+If not present, the logging level for the server is used.

 ### Examples
  * A microservice service at GET /download/:name that downloads the file